michaeljymsgutierrez/arm-js-library/README.md

 ```
 npm install arm-js-library --save
 ```
-## Usage
+## Initialization and Configuration

 #### Initialization

-Somewhere on your application init, create and store new ARM instance.
+Somewhere on your application init, create and store new ARM instance.<br/>
+Example: If you're using `React` app, store it on `src/index.js`

 ```javascript
 // Create a new instance of ARM
 import ApiResourceManager from 'arm-js-library'